HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 This requires ModuleManager, Snacks!, and Atomic Technologies Incorporated to function.

-Another Note: Snacks! isn't 100% required but
+Another Note: Snacks! isn't 100% required but highly reccommended to enjoy the full splendor of the mod.